Up to 60% off sofas & mattresses — limited‑time deals.

 Layout Practicality 4.6 This was the easiest sofa in the group to place in a tighter room.

-Cleaning 3.2 Removable cushions help, but the velvet still asks for more day-to-day care.
+Cleaning 3.2 Removable cushions help, but velvet still needs more day-to-day care.

 Value 4.1 Strong value if you want a compact, dressier sofa more than a lounging sofa.